scality/vaultclient/EXAMPLES.md

         result.message.body.accountDisplayName; // Name of account
         result.message.body.IAMDisplayName; // Name of user (or undefined) });

 ```

 ### Get email addresses

 For this route, you don't need to set up the accessKeyId and secretKey of the
 client.
-The following example show how to get email addresses of accounts from their
+The following example shows how to get email addresses of accounts from their
-canonical ids :
+canonical IDs:

 ```js

 client.getEmailAddresses(['canonicalId1', 'canonicalId2'], {
     reqUid: 'some-request-id', // Request id to trace request (optionnal) }, (err, result) => {